intel/ai-reference-models/quickstart/language_modeling/pytorch/llama/inference/cpu/README.md

   using BEAM_SIZE=4 by default
   ```

-* Do quantization to get INT8 model before running INT8.
+* Do calibration to get "qconfig.json" before running INT8.
   ```
   #optional: qconfig.json is saved in this repo, you can also do calibration by yourself to re-generation it
-  bash do_quantization.sh calibration sq
+  bash do_quantization.sh calibration sq #using smooth quant as default

-  #unzip qconfig.zip to get qconfig.json
+  #unzip qconfig.zip to get qconfig.json, if you meet error to use this uploaded version of qconfig.zip, please re-generation it as above
   unzip qconfig.zip
-  #using IPEX smoothquant for better accuracy
-  bash do_quantization.sh int8-fp32 sq # or use int8-bf16

   ```